Buhari charges agric varsities to bridge food insecurity gap

 President Muhammadu Buhari has challenged universities of agriculture in the country to bridge the gap of food insecurity and address the nation’s dependence on imported foods.

-He said the specialised universities must play their crucial role in catalaysing the development of the agricultural sector, to help Federal Government achieve its goal of sustainable green economy.
+He said the specialised universities must play their crucial ole in catalaysing the development of the agricultural sector, to help Federal Government achieve its goal of sustainable green economy.

 Buhari, who admitted that Nigeria is currently facing challenge of funding, however said that its endowments were far greater than constraints.